samporapeli/solidabis-koodihaaste22/README.md

 # Solidabis koodihaaste 2022

 ## Project description
-I wrote the frontend in React and didn't modify the backend.
-The frontend is open source, licensed under GNU AGPLv3.
+I wrote the frontend in React and didn't make any changes to the backend.
+The frontend is free software, licensed under GNU AGPLv3.
 I wanted to try a CSS framework that has the look of an old computer UI.
 98.css proved to be a good framework as it relies on semantic HTML and didn't make me write class names on every component.
+The frontend was built for desktops (as I suppose that would be what users at many workplaces would have), but it should work well on mobile, too.

 Coding the project was fun, and even though I was already somewhat familiar with React, I learned new things.
 Unit testing React application felt a bit